 There are four occasions I can think of where a click track may be unnecessary.

-If you are just recording a solo singer on guitar, it might be unnecessary to use a click track.
-Unless you plan on using that recording in the future for another production, and the singer knows how to remain in tempo, your recording can be done “au naturale,” so to speak.
+If you are just recording a solo singer (who’s maybe just accompanying themselves of guitar or keys), or an a cappella performance, it might be unnecessary to use a click track.
+Unless you plan on using that recording in the future for another production, your recording can be done “au naturale,” so to speak.